 Set financial targets and keep it in the mind.
 These goals can be short term or long term like, building a dream home, buying a dream car, savings for the kids’ education, vacation planning, retirement planning, or simply tax savings.
 Goals should be SMART i.e., Specific, Measurable, Achievable, Relevant, and Timely.
 Apart from this, set the budget carefully, stick to it, and track it on a regular basis.

 Spend less than what you earn and save more money.
 Save money to achieve the decided goals.
 Figure out where you can cut the cost and make changes in the spending pattern.
 Don’t add more debt which means try to reduce the use of credit cards and pay off the credit card bills on time.
-Stop taking unnecessary loans especially personal loan, it is expensive and not advisable.
-Keep aside some emergency fund to meet the surprises and uncertainties such as the loss of a job, sudden illness etc. The major portion of the income around 40 to 50 per cent of the income should go towards household expenses, including groceries, house rent, etc., 20 to 25 percent of the income should be spent on outing, food, and travel.
-And remaining portion of the income should be the savings to meet the financial goals.
+If you must use a credit card, don’t let your reward points go to waste.
+Stop taking unnecessary loans especially personal loans, it is expensive and not advisable.
+Keep aside some emergency funds to meet the surprises and uncertainties such as the loss of a job, sudden illness, etc. The major portion of the income around 40 to 50 percent of the income should go towards household expenses, including groceries, house rent, etc., 20 to 25 percent of the income should be spent on an outing, food, and travel.
+And a remaining portion of the income should be the savings to meet the financial goals.

 In financial planning, there is no ‘one size fits all’ approach.
 The finance plan, investment pattern, risk profile and personal needs differ from person to person.
 Finance needs to be personalized according to these personal factors.
 Once the investment is done, the task is not over yet.
 Timely check and reassess the portfolio.
 Financial planning at the right time will help to achieve all the financial goals timely and smoothly.
 One can live a better life if personal finances are planned in a systematic way.